trothr/chicory/Hurdles.md

 into service mode, create the sym-link `/usr/opt`, and then return the disk to normal mode.

 ## RSYNC

 As of release 3.2.4, RSYNC has a defense against man-in-the-middle attacks when using `rsync://` protocol.
-Addressing this is a work in progress.
+Sometimes this defense gets in the way of legitimate work.
+Addressing the conflict is a work in progress.
 Some `rsync` clients will not retrieve packages from older RSYNC servers.